-After successful completion of the final examination, a copy of the thesis must be submitted to the Graduate School for format review no later than the deadline posted to the Graduate School website.
-The form and style of the thesis must comply with the regulations given in the Guidelines for Preparing a Thesis or Dissertation http://gradschool.nmsu.edu/theses-dissertations/.
-These guidelines also contain detailed information on the thesis approval process and binding.
-The thesis is not complete until copies have been accepted for binding by the binding section staff and until the online Library binding form has been completed and received in Branson Library form is submitted to the Graduate School at least ten working days after the exam.
+After successful completion of the final examination, electronic submission of the approved thesis must be submitted to ProQuest ETD, no later than the deadline posted to the Graduate School website.
+The form and style of the thesis must comply with the guidelines provided in Preparing your manuscript for submission, located at https://gradschool.nmsu.edu/wp-content/uploads/sites/5/2019/02/2.-Preparing-Your-Manuscript-for-Submission-Revised.pdf.
+The guidelines also contain detailed information on the thesis submission and approval process.
+The thesis is not complete until the Graduate School has accepted it electronically.